 Once you’ve chosen the type of product, you're going to buy for your product business, it's now time to determine which type of product supplier you'll need to get started.
 The following descriptions of different product supplier types can help you decide:

 - Manufacturers: Some manufacturers will sell products directly to you.
 Manufacturers tend to request high minimum orders or ordering in bulk.
 If you're prepared to buy direct, then this is a fantastic option, as you can save money over the long term.
 However, if large bulk orders concern you, you might be better off purchasing from middlemen until you’re prepared to purchase in bulk.

 - Distributors: These middlemen are typically the businesses many brick-and-mortar and even online stores purchase from.
 They buy in bulk and resell the products in smaller quantities to local stores.

 - Foreign Companies, Importers/Import Agents: Don’t limit yourself; consider sourcing your products internationally.
 Many import companies are prepared to help you find some incredible deals abroad and act as a domestic distributor for offshore firms.
 However, if you do your due diligence and are prepared to handle import details, you may want to bypass import houses and deal directly with foreign manufacturers yourself.

-- Drop Shippers: Although many Drop Shippers function like Distributors, buying in volume and reselling individually, the key difference is they ship products directly to your customer’s door.
-This is especially important for specialty shops and online businesses who may not have the resources to store products locally.
+- Drop Shippers: Although many Drop Shippers function like distributors, buying in volume and reselling individually, the key difference is they ship products directly to your customer’s door.
+This is especially important for specialty shops and online businesses that may not have the resources to store products locally.

 As your business grows and you sell higher volumes, you’ll be able to move up the supply chain and secure better prices and more favorable payment terms.